WaterLily-jl/WaterLily.jl/README.md

 ![periodic cylinder](examples/periodic.gif)

 In addition to the standard free-slip (or reflective) boundary conditions, WaterLily also supports periodic boundary conditions.
-The following example demonstrates how to set up a `Simulation` with periodic boundary conditions in the `y`direction.
+The following example demonstrates how to set up a `Simulation` with periodic boundary conditions in the "y" direction.

 ```julia
 using WaterLily,StaticArrays